ganeshtak/Resume-Builder-Java/README.md

 # Resume Builder
 A project made in java which helps you create your resume without writing code.
-Fill the details in the application and get your resume ready.
+So Fill the details in the application and get your resume ready.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.